openstack/openstack-ansible/doc/source/contributor/bugs.rst

 - Move bugs that can not be reproduced to an invalid state if they are unmodified for more than a month.

-- Send an email to the openstack-dev list with the `list of bugs to triage`_ during the week.
+- Send an email to the openstack-discuss list with the `list of bugs to triage`_ during the week.
 A new bug marked as *Critical* or *High* must be treated in priority.